Airport Products Blog

 Oshkosh Tire

-The change in temperature can cause a dramatic change in tire pressure and overall performance.
-As the temperature drops during the season change, the molecules inside tires move slower and crowd closer together, causing tire pressure to decrease.
+Temperature change can cause a dramatic change in tire pressure and overall performance.
+As temperatures drop, the molecules inside tires move slower and crowd closer together, causing tire pressure to decrease.
 During high temperatures, molecules move faster and take up more space, causing tire pressure to increase.
 To find the correct tire pressure for your truck, reference the data plate located on the driver’s door or in the cab.
 Be certain to maintain the correct tire pressure during the winter months for optimum vehicle performance.

 Controlling ARFF Vehicle Idling and Wet Stacking

 As the seasons change, so does your maintenance regimen.
-Some of these suggestions might seem obvious, but it is important to continually perform checks on your Striker ARFF to ensure it is operationally ready.
-For any additional questions, please reach out to the Oshkosh Service and Support team.
+Some of these suggestions might seem obvious, but it is important to continually perform checks on your Striker ARFF to ensure it is operationally ready no matter what extreme temperature you’re up against.

 Topics: ARFF, Striker